 To prevent CARS generation in a homogeneous bulk material, we use a non-phase-matching illumination, and rely on light refraction or scattering within the sample that brings some portion of the incident radiation into the phase matching condition.
 Thus, the CARS signal is generated only in the presence of a scattering or refracting object.
 If such an object, or its immediate surrounding, contains molecules with Raman-active vibrational modes, the CARS signal will be greatly enhanced.
 In this respect, such illumination geometry resembles dark field illumination in conventional microscopy.
 However, nonlinear optical transformation confers to this technique a new quality – the CARS signal, which depends on both the optical properties of the object and its chemical composition.

-Pictures on the right demonstrate the spectral selectivity of CARS: Polystyrene beads are imaged at 3071 cm-1 resonance (top) and out of resonance at 3116cm-1 (bottom).
-For comparison, the sample included glass beads of similar size (6 μm), which has no Raman resonance at these wavelengths.
+Spectral selectivity of CARS: Polystyrene beads imaged at 3071 cm-1 resonance (top) exhibit much stronger signal than out of resonance at 3116cm-1 (bottom).
+For comparison, sample included glass beads of similar size (6 μm), which have no Raman resonance at these wavelengths.

-We work on optimization of the CARS microscope for imaging of living cells and biological tissues, and particularly, for monitoring the dynamics of cellular changes under conditions of physiological stress.
+CARS microscope can be used for selective imaging of specific structures in living cells and tissues without exogenous staining, and for monitoring dynamics of cellular changes under conditions of physiological stress.